Kazakh famine of 1919–1922: Background

-The famine was caused by severe intermittent drought conditions, aggravated by the Russian Civil War and the policy of Prodrazvyorstka adopted by the Soviet government.
+The famine was caused by severe intermittent drought conditions, aggravated by the Russian Civil War and the policy of Prodrazvyorstka (grain requisitioning) adopted by the Soviet government.

 Famine

 By 1919, roughly half of the population was starving.
 Epidemics of typhus and malaria were also widespread.
-The greatest percentage of losses of the Kazakh population was in Aktyubinsk, Akmola, Kustanai and Ural provinces.
+The greatest percentage of losses of the Kazakh population was in Aqtobe, Akmola, Kostanay and Oral provinces.
 According to the estimates of demographers, about 19% of the population died, which is equivalent to 400,000 people.
 However, Turar Ryskulov, chairman of the Central Electoral Committee of the Turkestan Autonomous Soviet Socialist Republic, estimated that "about one third of the population must have died", which is equivalent to 750,000 people.

 Relief

 The Soviet government invited international organizations such as Workers International Relief to provide relief and the American government provided aid to starving Kazakhs from 1920 to 1923 through the American Relief Administration.
 1923 and 1924 were turning points in the restoration of the national economy and the hardest hitting phase of the famine ended in 1922.
 However, shortages, starvation, and illness continued throughout 1923 and into 1924.